-- 1) Fishery conservation purpose or reason: Recent over escapements may effect future returns to the Naknek River. - or 2) Correct an error in regulation: Not applicable. - or 3) correct an unforeseen effect of a regulation: Not applicable.
+1) Fishery conservation purpose or reason: Recent over escapements may affect future returns to the Naknek River.

 STATE WHY YOUR AGENDA CHANGE REQUEST IS NOT PREDOMINANTLY ALLOCATIVE:

 - 1. Addresses future health of Naknek River spawning grounds. - 2.
 Allocation is 3 to 1 ratio with no direct competition among user groups. - 3.
 Over escapement of this magnitude benefits neither river health of the economic health of fishermen.